Butternut Squash on Slimming World – a guide with Recipes

 Butternut squash chips

 Have you tried butternut squash chips?
-Simply peel and chop up the butternut squash and cook as you would potato chips.
-They don’t crisp as well but are still yummy.
+They are a perfect way to enjoy butternut squash on Slimming World because they are lower carb than potatoes.
+Peel and chop up the butternut squash and cook like potato chips.
+They don’t crisp as well, but they are still yummy.

 Paprika Wedges

-Roasted butternut squash wedges sprinkled with paprika – Sprinkle with paprika before cooking and toss a couple of times during cooking so that it is well coated.
+Roasted butternut squash wedges sprinkled with paprika – Sprinkle with paprika before cooking and toss a couple of times so it is well coated.

 butternut squash infographic